flother/glasgow-cycle-hire/README.md

 contains each location as a latitude and longitude point, all stored in a single [GeoJSON] [geo] file encapsulated in the Open Knowledge Foundation's [Data Package format] [pkg].
-GitHub allows GeoJSON files to be [displayed as a map directly] [ghm] and I've also made [a full-screen map] [map].
+GitHub allows GeoJSON files to be [displayed as a map directly] [ghm] and I've also made quick-and-dirty [a full-screen map] [map].
 Providing the locations in this format makes them more accessible, more visible, and easier to analyse.

 Converting the locations to latitude/longitude points